alinaitkin/TrackMaven.github.io/content/docker-and-fig.md

 Local development environments can be a nightmare.
 Have you ever run into a scenario where something works on your machine but not on your colleagues'?
-Having to spend time debugging platform specific problems is a frustrating productivity sink.
+Having to spend time debugging platform-specific problems is a frustrating productivity sink.

 Before we explore how to set up our stress free development environment, let's consider what key elements it should have.